IsaacChittilappily/CodingClubChallengeSolutions-2024/week4/solution4.md

 # Week 4 - Digit Factorials - 04/06/24:
 ## Solution:

-Alright, this week's problem can definitely seem a little tricky, but after some **decomposition** into some logical steps, it becomes easy.
+Alright, this week's problem can definitely seem a little tricky, but after some **decomposition** into logical steps, it becomes easy.

 First, we need to make a function to find the factorial of a number.
-As stated in the problem, you can find the factorial by multiplying all the positive integers up to n together.
+As stated in the problem, you can find the factorial of n by multiplying all the positive integers up to and including n together.

 Another way of thinking about this is by saying the factorial of any number is just the factorial of the previous number multiplied by the chosen number.
-This is a very nice example of where we could use **recursion**.
+This leads us to a very nice example of where we could use **recursion**.

 Recursion is the process where a function calls *itself* from within itself.
 At first glance this might seem like it will just make an infinite loop - but this is why when using recursion, we need to define one or more **base cases**, which are conditions for the recursion to stop.